chebfun/chebsite/docs/functions/chebfun/movie.md

 ---
-title: """movie"""
+title: "movie"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """movie"""
+function_name: "movie"
-snippet: """Animate columns of a CHEBFUN quasimatrix."""
+snippet: "Animate columns of a CHEBFUN quasimatrix."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- MOVIE   Animate columns of a CHEBFUN quasimatrix.
+<pre class="help-text"> MOVIE   Animate columns of a CHEBFUN quasimatrix.
     MOVIE(F) displays an animation of frames produced by plotting the columns of the quasimatrix F in sequence.